NormXU/NormXU.github.io/_posts/2023-08-08-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

 ### Gap between Evaluation and Inference

-There is a gap between how we compute perplexity and how the LLM actually generates tokens.
+There is actually a gap between how we compute perplexity and how the LLM actually generates tokens.

-During the decoding process in any layer of decoders, the ``key_states`` and ``query_states`` are computed with the hidden features, and they are rotated based on a fixed ``seq_len``, representing the context length.
-However, while decoding, LLM usually reuses previous cached keys which are rotated based on factors related to ``seq_len`` to save memory.
+During the decoding process in every layer of decoders, the ``key_states`` and ``query_states`` are computed from the hidden features.
+Then, they are rotated based on a fixed ``seq_len``.
+However, in the decoding phase, LLM usually reuses previous cached keys which are rotated based on factors related to ``seq_len`` to save memory.
 As the ``seq_Len`` keeps increasing, inconsistency arises between keys and queries.

 Therefore, our current evaluation methods are unable to accurately reflect whether such inconsistency in Dynamic NTK RoPE can harm perplexity or not.
 In other words, the way how we currently compute perplexity is more like we keep the rotation base consistent.